FloskelSalomon/quapos/README.md

 # Automated quantification of photoreceptor outer segments in developing and degenerating retinas on microscopyic images across scales
 The repository contains the code which was used to quantify outer segments in the afformentioned paper.
-Analysis of light microscopy images was carried out with Python (3.9) and devbio-napari (add version).
-Analysis of electron microscopy images was carried out with matlab (version) scripts.

 ## 1. Overview
 The provided code analyses outer segments from light microscopy and electron microscopy images.

 ### Light Microscopy Analysis (QuaPOS-LM)
 The provided python code intends to analyse outer segments (OS) from fluorescent light microscopy images.
+Analysis was carried out in Python 3.9.
 The provided python code is structured in 4 different folders.
-Folder 01-training-and-validation contains different scripts which were used to train a random forest pixel classifier.
-Folder 02-feature-extraction (subdivided into 01-wt, and 02-cpfl) contains different scripts which were used for the feature extraction from the LM images and their respective postprocessing.
+- Folder 01-training-and-validation contains different scripts which were used to train a random forest pixel classifier.
+- Folder 02-feature-extraction (subdivided into 01-wt, and 02-cpfl) contains different scripts which were used for the feature extraction from the LM images and their respective postprocessing.
 According notebooks generate different data tables and save them respectively in the folder measurements.
-Folder 03-plots-and-statistics and folder 04-microscopy-images (subdivided into 01-wt, and 02-cpfl respectively) contain different scripts which were used to quantify measured features upon extraction and create the respective plots and images.
+- Folder 03-plots-and-statistics and folder 04-microscopy-images (subdivided into 01-wt, and 02-cpfl respectively) contain different scripts which were used to quantify measured features upon extraction and create the respective plots and images.
 According notebooks generate plots and heatmaps using `seaborn` (version: XXX) as well as processed microscopy masks and images using `pyclesperanto.prototype` (version: XXX).

 - authors: Florian Salomon, Robert Haase
 - Institute: Center for Regenerative Therapies Dresden (CRTD), Technische Universität Dresden, Dresden, Germany